 We only respond to submissions we are considering for publication.
 However, feel free to check back with us about your submission after three months.

-Terms: Unfortunately, we cannot offer payment for any work we publish at this time.
-Contributors who appear in our print anthology will receive two copies.
-Turning Wheel Media has an international audience, so we are asking for more than North American rights.
+Terms: Turning Wheel Media has an international audience, so we are asking for more than North American rights.
 We also request the right to include any and all submissions in our downloadable print pdfs or subsequent anthologies after the initial appearance of your work on our website.
-After publication in Turning Wheel Media, copyright returns to the author.
+After publication on Turning Wheel Media, copyright returns to the author.